KennethAduan/kineto-stack/packages/cli/kineto-stack-cli/PUBLISHING.md

    npm whoami
    ```

+2. **Two-Factor Authentication (2FA)**: npm requires 2FA to publish packages
+   - Enable 2FA on your npm account: https://www.npmjs.com/settings/[your-username]/security
+   - Or use a granular access token with "bypass 2fa" enabled
+   - See [Troubleshooting](#403-forbidden---two-factor-authentication-required) section for detailed instructions

-2. **Build the Package**: Ensure the package is built before publishing
+3. **Build the Package**: Ensure the package is built before publishing
    ```bash
    npm run build
    ```